 NEW - Now includes downloads of most of this eras manuals - NEW

-Apart from a number of 'Colonial' editions, there were very few separate overseas English language editions (except for the USA).
+There were very few separate overseas editions (except for the USA).
 Instead stick-in labels or stuck-in replacement pages etc. were used to personalise the manuals for the appropriate country.

 In general the manuals available in America were the same as from Liverpool.
 However the USA editions were published with a slightly different cover and an American address on the front.
 They were almost certainly printed in the USA (War time considerations would almost certainly have necessitated this).
 Note that in the USA, reissues of this era's manuals continued to be used until part way through 1923.
 Worthy of special note is the the unique American 00 outfit which was launched in 1917.
 It lasted until around 1919.

 It is interesting to note that when the 0-3 manual for the new range of Outfits was issued in 1923, the accompanying 4-6 manual was still of the old range (this era).
 The revised outfits 4-6 manual did not appear till 1924.

 Outfit 00, Outfit 0, Outfits 1-3 (Book A), Book 1 Special (Outfits 1 & 2), Book 1 (Outfits 1-6), Outfits 4-6, Book 2.
 (Note that Book 3 was not published in America)